openedx/docs.openedx.org/source/documentors/concepts/content_types.rst

 - Do nothing but describe.
 References have one job: **to explain** and do that **accurately and comprehensively**.
 - **Be accurate.** These descriptions must be accurate and kept up-to-date.
 - **Provide examples.** It is a valuable way of providing illustrations that help readers understand the references without becoming distracted from the job of describing them.
 - **The documentation structure should mirror the product's structure** so the user can work their way through it simultaneously.
 It doesn’t mean forcing the documentation into an unnatural structure.
-What’s important is that the logical, conceptual arrangement of and relations within the code should help make sense of the documentation.
+What’s important is that the documentation should help make sense of the product.
 - **Be consistent** in structure, language, terminology, and tone.

 Criteria of a Reference Document: